Titanic Belfast

 Discovery Tour (child)£10.00£12.00

 A Titanic Experience ticket includes entry to SS Nomadic.
-All tickets are timed; entry slots are released every 10 minutes and the last admission to the Titanic Experience is 1 hour 40 minutes before closing.
-For the most up‑to‑date seasonal opening hours, visit the official website.
+All tickets are timed; entry slots are released every 10 minutes and the last admission is 30 minutes before closing.

 Accessibility